codeship/ci-guide/part3.md

 Now, if we go over to our Dockerhub repo, we should see some meta data indicating a successful push:

 ![Dockerhub repo screenshot](/img)

-## a push PLUS a deployment

-We don't want to stop at saving our image in our repo, though - we want our code to go live!

-So let's go back to our **codeship-steps.yml** file and write our deployment to Heroku.

-*STILL NEED TO DO THIS // Deploy To Heroku Code //*

 ## up next: using volumes